astroumd/lmtoy/docs/source/glossary.rst

       A simple text file of (LMTOY pipeline) commands, one per line.
 Although more limiting than full programmable bash scripts, these can be executed serially by bash, or in parallel by GNU parallel or SLURM.
 The lmtoy script generator will produce sets of runfile's.
+The webrun environment also deals with runfiles, as they are submitted to Unity via SLURM.

     ScanNum
       Scan Number - see **ObsNum**